anthonsakira/configure-ad/README.md

 </p>

 <h1> Active Directory Deployment in Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the deployment and configuration of Active Directory along with a script using Powershell ISE within Azure Virtual Machines.<br />